qiskit-community/fulqrum/README.md

 Working over extended (i.e. non-Pauli) alphabets allows Fulqrum to work for both Bosonic and Fermionic problems.
 Fermionic problems can be cast into Bosonic ones in a one-to-one manner using an extended Jordan-Wigner transformation, and the properties of extended operators can be used to further reduce the computational costs.

-This is very much a work in progress, and not suitable for human or animal consumption.

 ## Installation